When is the Garmin Mourne Skyline MTR 2018 race?

 If I enter and can't race, can I get refund or defer my entry?
 Can I transfer my entry?

-Unfortunately not, entry fees are non-refundable.
-Once we have received and accepted your entry, you will not receive a refund if you cannot participate.
-You may not transfer your application to the following year, nor can you allow another person to use it.
-This will result in disqualification.
+Entry fees are non-refundable.
+Once we have received and accepted your entry, you will not receive a refund if you cannot participate, nor can your entry be deferred to another year.
+This is detailed clearly on our entry form (conditions of entry).

 Entry fees are also non-refundable if the race has to be cancelled or postponed due to circumstances outside our control; for instance due to major incident, adverse/dangerous weather conditions or on police/outside agency advice.